Zag-Research/competencies-app/README.md

 # Competencies App

-A Flask web app for tracking student competencies in a competency-based course.
+A Flask web app for tracking student competencies for Fall 2026 for CPS109 Computer Science I Python programming.
 Students demonstrate competencies in lab; instructors and TAs record them in real time.
 No lectures, assignments, or exams.